Voice Acting

 “Well, Tommy Proposed to Me Again” An Ideal Husband

-If you’re looking for something angry and comical, this is an excellent choice.
+If you’re looking for dramatic monologues for women that will make the audience laugh while still being able to flex your acting range, this monologue from Oscar Wilde’s An Ideal Husband is an excellent choice.
 The word choice is just so perfect for the sheer amount of exasperation the speaker must feel, ending with the perfect punch line.
+The character’s reflections on relationships also highlight the importance of good friends, emphasizing the emotional connections and loyalty developed among individuals.

 “I Haven’t a Real Passport” The Cherry Orchard